Lions Clubs International Youth Exchange Program

 Who are the Lions?

 Started in 1917, we are the largest and youngest international non-profit organization in the world.
 Our primary objective is eyesight conservation as implored by Helen Keller who asked us to become her “Knights of the Blind.”
-Since then we have expanded our endeavors to include humanitarian service to all those in need.
+Since then we have expanded our endeavors to include all humanitarian services to all those in need.

 As a non-profit organization we came in 4th in monetary contributions to the victims of the tsunami that hit Asia in December 2004.
 Only the United States, England and Japan were bigger contributors than Lions Clubs International.